A diagram-free approach to the stochastic estimates in regularity structures: Assumptions and statement of result

 Writing $\Pi_{x\beta}^{-}=-c_\beta+\tilde\Pi_{x\beta}^{-}$, where $\tilde\Pi_{x\beta}^{-}$ does not contain the $(l=0)$-term in (\ref{eq:Pi_minus_def}), we learn from (\ref{eq:BPHZ}) and the fact that $c_\beta$ is deterministic (and a space-time constant)

 Note that by the first part of the population condition (\ref{eq:c_pop_cond}), we don't have to consider $|\beta|\ge 2$.
-It thus remains to note that $\tilde\Pi_{x\beta}^{-}$ only depends on $(\Pi_{x\gamma},c_\gamma)$ for $\gamma\prec\beta$, which we shall establish in Section~\ref{sec:algebraic_aspects}.
+It thus remains to note that $\tilde\Pi_{x\beta}^{-}$ depends on $(\Pi_{x\gamma},c_\gamma)$ only through $\gamma\prec\beta$, which we shall establish in Section~\ref{sec:algebraic_aspects}.
 This shows that our algorithm uniquely determines $c$, in the spirit of a BPHZ-choice of renormalization, see \cite[Theorem 6.18 and eq.
 (6.25)]{BHZ19} for the form BPHZ renormalization takes within regularity structures.

 Let us sketch why (\ref{use}) is consistent with the second part of the population condition (\ref{eq:c_pop_cond}) on $c$, referring to Subsection \ref{sec:Pi_minus_constr} for details.
 The shift invariance in law of $\xi$, see Assumption \ref{ass:spectral_gap}, which by the above uniqueness transmits to $\Pi_{x\beta}$, ensures that the r.~h.~s.~of (\ref{use}) is independent of $x$.
 The reflection parity in law of $\xi$, which transmits to $\Pi_{x\beta}$, ensures that the r.~h.~s.~of (\ref{use}) vanishes for odd $\sum_{{\bf n}\not={\bf 0}}n_1\beta({\bf n})$, which in view of $|\beta|_p\le|\beta|<2$, cf.~(\ref{ao12}), implies the second population constraint in (\ref{eq:c_pop_cond}).